BobaBoard/boba-docs/docs/engineering/boba-frontend/queries-cache.md

           // The transformer
           (board: Board) => {
               if (board.muted) {
-                  // The board value hasn't changed, so we return the same object. return board;
+                  // The board is already muted, so we return the same object. return board;
               }
               // We return a *new* object with the same property as board, but